4d/docs/website/translated_docs/es/API/POP3TransporterClass.md

 In *msgNumber*, pass the number of the message to retrieve.
 This number is returned in the number property by the [`.getMailInfoList()`](#getmailinfolist) method.

-The method returns an empty BLOB if:
+El método devuelve un BLOB vacío si:

 *   *msgNumber* designates a non-existing message,
-*   the message was marked for deletion using `.delete()`.
+*   el mensaje se marcó para su eliminación utilizando `.delete()`.

 **BLOB devuelto**